AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

    ```shell
    composer require magento/hipaa-ee --no-update
    ```

 1. Update package dependencies.

    ```shell
    composer update
    ```

-1. Add, commit, and push code changes to your cloud project environment.
+1. Add, commit, and push the updated code to the cloud environment.

    ```shell
    git add -A
    git commit -m "Add HIPAA-Ready Services modules"
    git push origin <branch-name>
    ```
-   This initiates the cloud build and deploy processes to install and enable the modules included in the HIPAA-Ready services metapackage.

 ### Verify installation

 After the updates are deployed, verify that the `Hipaa*` relevant modules have been included.